timburgess/django-dokku-boilerplate/INSTALL.md

 6. Visit the server homepage and in the form, confirm the public key and hostname.
 Hostname can simply be the ip address.
 Do not check 'virtual naming'.

-7. Create an new app: `dokku apps:create simple-dokku`
+7. Create a new app: `dokku apps:create simple-dokku`

 8. Create environment variables for the `simple-dokku` app.
 Set django allowed hosts with `dokku config:set simple-dokku DJANGO_ALLOWED_HOSTS='*'` As nginx front-ends django this can be *.